cloudblog004/fantasticfoodies/content/en/posts/1642-steps-to-make-homemade-nacho-chicken-casserole-mycookbook.md

 1. Notes- I like to add a little sour cream to each serving.
 Because I made a lot, I made this in the ninja foodie, I used a full bag of corn and more chicken, and rice, so I knew a baking dish was to small.
 In some of the recipe you can see I added more, but that is the written original recipe.add more if you want too and use two baking dishes lol.
 You do you.
 1. Ready to serve and ENJOY!

 Dorito Casserole a cheesy casserole the family goes.
 Chicken Casserole is a cheesy and delicious Casserole recipe, made with Shredded Chicken, Nacho This Chicken Doritos Casserole Recipe is seriously the best idea for busy moms and dads.
-Be the first to rate &amp; review!
+Be the first to rate & review!
 Nacho Chicken Casserole recipe: Try this Nacho Chicken Casserole recipe, or contribute your own.
 Line bottom of casserole with crushed tortilla chips.

 So that is going to wrap this up with this exceptional food nacho chicken casserole
 #mycookbook recipe.
 Thank you very much for reading.
 I'm confident that you can make this at home.
 There's gonna be interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!